knightjdr/screenhits/README.md

 ## ScreenHits

-A LIMS for managing screen data, particularly CRISPR screens.
+A LIMS for managing screen data, including CRISPR and microscopy screens.

+Licensed under the MIT license.

+© Gingras lab.